teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 ## Patent Law

-> The law on patent ownership is unacceptably complex and creates excessive uncertainty. ~Prof. Donald Chisum.
+> _The law on patent ownership is unacceptably complex and creates excessive uncertainty_. -Prof. Donald Chisum.

 The general rule is that inventors own their own inventions.
 "The presumptive owner of the property right in a patentable invention is the single human inventor" [_Stanford v.
 Roche_, 131 S. Ct.
 2188 (2011)](http://scholar.google.com/scholar_case?case=14519543602869990622).
 This rule is different from the rest of employment law, where a company generally owns the results of its employee's work.
 "No one would claim that an autoworker who builds a car while working in a factory owns that car.
 But, as noted, patent law has always been different: We have rejected the idea that mere employment is sufficient to vest title to an employee's invention in the employer." [_Stanford v.
 Roche_, 131 S. Ct.
 2188 (2011)](http://scholar.google.com/scholar_case?case=14519543602869990622).